jorditorresBCN/Assignments-2017/Lab01.md

 ## Task 1.9:
 Update your remote github repository with the updated `README.md`and the new file `Lab1.AWSterminal.png` using the `git`commands `add`, `commit` and `push`.

-# How to Submit this Assignment:
+# How to submit this assignment:
 Submit **before the deadline** to the *RACO Practicals section* a "Lab1.txt" file including:

 1. group number